aweller/CancerPipeline/README.md

 This is a simple pipeline to automate the processing of cancer samples downstream of variant calling.

-The steps are as follows:
+The pipeline steps are as follows:

 **Annotation**